lima1909/resty.nvim/README.next.md

   - `###`: delimiter, if more as one request definition, or text before and/or after exist
   - `### #my favorite` : delimiter, with defining a favorite ('my favorite') for the easy to finding the request definition

+#### Syntax highlight

+There are two supported filetypes:
+- `http`: needs a treesitter installation.
+This filetype is not 100% compatible!
+- `resty`: has his own vim syntax highlight and don't need additional installations

 #### Syntax in action

 ```http